abdelrahmansobhy231521/Arabic-Letter-Recognition/README.md

 # Arabic-Letter-Recognition
 Arabic Letter Recognition
-USing A CNN model to recognise the letters
+USing A CNN model to recognise the letters with a dataset acquired from kaggle